AlexDatTr/Ecommerce_Project/starting_with_question.md

 			totaltransactionpercategory DESC
 	;
 ```

 ![Result table](https://live.staticflickr.com/65535/53151957013_713c822177_m.jpg)

-# Question 4: What is the top-selling product from each city/country?
+### Question 4: What is the top-selling product from each city/country?
 Can we find any pattern worthy of noting in the products sold?**

-## SQL Queries:
+- Final SQL Queries:

 	-- city and best-selling product
 	WITH	cte AS(